Video

 Broadcast TV: the Condensed Version

 Okay, here's how it works.
-First, somebody gets a really great idea.
-Like, say, a weekly show about lifeguards.
-Anyway, they get a whole lot of money and then make the TV show, and send it to antennas like this one. | TV Antenna |
+Step One: somebody gets a really great idea for a TV show.
+Like, say, a weekly show about busty lifeguards who always run in slow motion, or a guy whose mother turns into a car, or a nun who can fly.
+Step Two: they get a whole lot of money and then make the TV show.
+Step 3: They send the TV signal out over antennas like this one.

 Note: Yes, I know this explanation leaves out fiber optics, satellites, and all those things because it was just too much work making the animation.
 It's like McLuhan said: the medium is the message.
 In this medium, I got tired after making two animated GIFs.
 So the message stops with an antenna and a TV set.
 In that respect, this would be a "hot" medium in McLuhanesque terms: you, the user, have to imagine viewers sitting and watching the TV.
 The reason the reception is so bad is because it is a TV SET OF THE FUTURE, and naturally is not backward-compatible with today's signals.
 Sorry.